Leg Pain (cont.)

-Sprains and strains: A ligament injury is called a sprain and occurs when the ligament fibers are stretched, or partially or completely torn.
+- Sprains and strains: A ligament injury is called a sprain and occurs when the ligament fibers are stretched, or partially or completely torn.
 Muscles and tendons can also be stretched or torn, causing a strain.
 Both sprains and strains result in swelling and inflammation that causes pain.
 Sometimes a sprain or strain can occur at the location where the structures attach to bone, and a small fleck of bone can be pulled off at the insertion of the muscle, tendon, or ligament.
+This is called an avulsion fracture but often is treated in the same manner as a strain.

-Bleeding: Injuries can also cause bleeding into tissues and joints.
+- Bleeding: Injuries can also cause bleeding into tissues and joints.
 Since blood, like any fluid, cannot be compressed, the swelling causes a significant amount of pain as the pressure increases.
-Blood is also very irritating to the surrounding tissues when it leaves blood vessels and causes pain just by its presence.
+Blood is also very irritating to the surrounding tissues when it leaves blood vessels and causes pain by its presence alone.

-Compartment syndrome describes the situation in which excessive swelling within the sections, or compartments, of the leg that contain muscles can cause increased pressure that is greater than the heart's ability to push blood through the compartment.
+- Compartment syndrome is a medical emergency.
+It describes the situation in which excessive swelling occurs within the sections or compartments of the leg that contain muscles.
+This may cause increased pressure within the compartment that is greater than the blood pressure generated when the heart beats.
 Blood supply is cut off within the compartment, causing pain, numbness, and an inability to move the foot or ankle.
 This is a true surgical emergency, requiring opening of the compartments and relieving the pressure within to restore blood supply and prevent permanent disability.
-One of the hallmarks of the diagnosis is pain out of proportion to physical findings.
+One of the hallmarks of the diagnosis is the finding of pain out of proportion to physical findings.
 The diagnosis is confirmed by measuring pressures within the compartment.

 Picture of the muscle and nerve anatomy of the leg